A reader asked:

 Paying off the defaults

-Paying off the defaults is the first key step in getting your credit record on the road to recovery.
-You want to pay them off as soon as possible.
+Paying off the defaults is the first key step towards getting a mortgage.
+You want to pay them off as soon as possible so a mortgage lender can see that your problems were all in the past.

 If you already have the inheritance in your bank accounts, then it would be best to use some of that right now and repay the defaults, then start resaving the deposit money that has now reduced by £6,000.
 Say you can afford to pay £400 a month off your debts – that would take 15 months to clear the defaults.
 If you clear them now and then save that £400 a month, in 15 months time you will have your current deposit back, but your credit records will be looking much better as you will have had 15 months clear of any problems.

-Paying off the defaults helps your credit record – you will find it almost impossible to get a mortgage with unpaid defaults – but doesn’t make them disappear.
+Paying off the defaults doesn’t actually help your credit rating and it won’t make the defaults disappear.
 They will stay for six years from the first default date.
-So it’s worth checking if you think the default date is correct.
-If any of them should have been earlier, see if you can get the default date changed.
+So it’s worth checking if you think the default date is correct – if any of them should have been earlier, see if you can get the default date changed.

 Help to Buy ISAs